 Some of these answers will be obvious, but let’s refresh ourselves on why it’s so important that you hire the right equipment for your height access job.

-• Hiring or purchasing equipment costs money.
+- Hiring or purchasing equipment costs money.
 Often, a significant amount!
 If you hire the wrong thing, returning it will waste precious time, and hire fees for the original piece of equipment may still apply.
 In addition, if you haven’t booked ahead, the equipment you need may not immediately be available.
-(Note that, at Auslift access hire in Melbourne, we aim to assist you as much as we can with access hire decisions, so hopefully you don’t don’t end up with the wrong thing.)
+(Note that, at Auslift Equipment in Melbourne, we aim to assist you as much as we can with access equipment hire decisions, so hopefully you don’t end up with the wrong machinery.)

 What height access equipment options are available?